microsoft/PowerPlatformConnectors/independent-publisher-connectors/InstagramBasicDisplay/readme.md

 Retrieves details of a media item posted by the authenticated user and additional fields like media_type, media_url, caption, permalink and timestamp can be specified to be retrieved.

 ### Refresh Token
 Refresh unexpired long-lived Instagram User Access tokens.
-Refreshing a long-lived token makes it valid for 60 days again.
-Long-lived tokens that have not been refreshed in 60 days will expire.
-Use a valid (unexpired) long-lived Instagram User Access Token in the query.
+Long-lived tokens are valid for 60 days and can be refreshed as long as they are at least 24 hours old but have not expired, and the app user has granted your app the instagram_graph_user_profile permission.
+Refreshed tokens are valid for 60 days from the date at which they are refreshed.
+Tokens that have not been refreshed in 60 days will expire and can no longer be refreshed.